-11.2 W, Z measurements at the CEPC
+11.2 W and Z Boson Physics

-With high production cross sections and large integrated luminosity, the CEPC will reach a new level of precision for measurements of the properties of the W and Z bosons.
+With high production cross sections and large integrated luminosity, the CEPC will reach a new level of precision for the measurements of the properties of the W and Z bosons.
 Precise measurements of the W and Z boson masses, widths, and couplings are critical to test the consistency of the SM [1].
 In addition, many BSM models predict new couplings of the W and Z bosons to other elementary particles.
-Precise electroweak measurements performed at the CEPC could discover deviations from the SM predictions and reveal the existence of new particles that are beyond the reach of current experiments.
+Precise electroweak measurements performed at the CEPC could discover deviations from the SM predictions and reveal the existence of new particles that are beyond the reaches of direct searches at the current experiments.